manifolded/ScrumBots/README.md

   2. Download and unpack IronPython from [here](http://ironpython.net/).

   3. From the `IronPython.2.7.8/net45` directory copy `IronPython.*` and `Microsoft.*` into `Assets/Plugins/Resources`.
 This can be most easily accomplished by drag-and-dropping the files to the Unity project window.
-This will allow Unity to import them.
+Unity will then import them.
+The `.gitignore` file is set to ignore anything in this directory so you don't have to worry about this getting checked in to the repo.

   4. Also copy the `IronPython.2.7.8/Lib` directory to `Assets/Plugins/Resources`.
 This contains the Python standard libraries which we will need.